AS 4801 Safety Systems and Environmental Systems Auditing

-Australian Risk Services specialises in providing safety audits against the requirements of AS 4801.
+Australian Risk Services specializes in providing safety audits against the requirements of AS 4801, ISO18001, ISO 45001.

 Some of those are listed below:

 The adoption and implementation of a range of effective AS 4801 safety systems in a systematic manner can contribute to optimal safety performance.
 Organisations of all kinds and sizes can achieve significant benefits by adopting a systematic approach to managing occupational health and safety (OHS) and developing OHS management systems (OHSMS) within the context of:

 - The general growth of concern from all interested parties about OHS matters

 - Other measures to foster sustained OHS improvement

 There are many reasons why organisations implement an OHSMS including legal imperatives, ethical concerns, industrial relations considerations and to improve financial performance.
 Implementation of an effective OHSMS should, however, primarily lead to reduction of workplace illness and injury, minimising the costs associated with workplace accidents.

 OHSMS are also used by some organisations to demonstrate, internally and in some cases externally (via self-declaration or self-certification/registration as appropriate), that they are systematically controlling the risks to all persons affected by the organisation’s activities, products or services.

 Australia Risk Services are a lead OHS auditor who can create an OHSMS plan for your business or audit your existing safety management system.
 By using a qualified OHS auditor, you can be assured your OHSMS plan will achieve your goals, whether they’re to improve worker safety, financial returns or a combination of both.
 Australian Risk Services also specialises in developing OHSMS for companies Australia wide.